devzarghami/tradingview-technical-analytic/README.md

 ## Customization

 You can customize the script to scrape additional data or modify its behavior according to your requirements.
 The code is well-documented and organized in `scraper.js`.
 Feel free to explore and make changes as needed.

-## Disclaimer

-Please be aware that scraping data from websites may be subject to terms of service and legal restrictions.
-Make sure to review TradingView's terms of use and comply with their policies when using this script.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments